 There is a minimum average rating in each city.
-This is because there may be cultural differences in the way people in different cities rate each other.
-Drivers and riders that don’t meet the minimum average rating for their city may lose access to all or part of the Turvy Platform.
+Because there may be cultural differences in how people in different cities rate each other, drivers and riders that don't meet the minimum average rating for their city may lose access to all or part of the Turvy Platform.
 If your rating is approaching this limit, we will let you know and may share information that may help you improve your rating.

-Suppose you’re looking to keep your average rating high.
-In that case, it’s helpful to be courteous and respectful to all people while using the Turvy Platform and interacting with others in the Turvy community.
+Suppose you're looking to keep your average rating high.
+In that case, being courteous and respectful to everyone while using the Turvy Platform and interacting with others in the Turvy community is helpful.
 Drivers and delivery people using the Turvy Platform provide excellent service to riders and recipients.
 Most riders, delivery people and recipients are courteous and respectful, so most trips and deliveries run smoothly.
 Contacting Support will not lead to an individual rating being removed.
-We know that sometimes a trip or delivery doesn’t go well–that’s why your rating is average.
+However, we know that sometimes a trip or delivery doesn't go well–that's why your rating is average.

-If you’re a driver and don’t want to accept trip requests, you can just go offline or log off.
-This helps keep the system running smoothly for everyone.
+If you're a driver and don't want to accept trip requests, you can just go offline or log off.
+Help keep the system running smoothly for everyone.

-For drivers, if you consistently decline consecutive trip requests, our technology may assume you do not want to accept more trips or have forgotten to log out, and you may be temporarily logged out.
+If drivers consistently decline consecutive trip requests, our technology may assume you do not want to accept more trips or have forgotten to log out.
+As a result, you may be temporarily logged out.
 However, you are free to log back in whenever you wish to begin confirming availability for trips again.

 How Turvy enforces our guidelines

 Losing access to the Turvy Platform may be disruptive to your life or business.
-That’s why we believe it is essential to have clear standards that explain the circumstances in which you may lose access to the Turvy Platform.
-Suppose you violate any applicable terms of your contractual agreement with Turvy, any other applicable policies, any one of these Community Guidelines or any additional policies and standards that Turvy communicates to you from time to time.
+That's why we believe it is essential to have clear standards that explain the circumstances in which you may lose access to the Turvy Platform.
+For example, suppose you violate any applicable terms of your contractual agreement with Turvy, any other applicable policies, any of these Community Guidelines or any additional guidelines and standards that Turvy communicates to you from time to time.
 In that case, you can lose access to all or part of the Turvy Platform.
-If you have more than one Turvy account, such as a rider account and a driver account, violating the Community Guidelines could lose access to all Turvy accounts.
+In addition, if you have more than one Turvy account, such as a rider and driver account, violating the Community Guidelines could lose access to all Turvy accounts.
 If you believe an error caused you to lose access to your account, you may contact the Turvy Support team.

 Turvy receives feedback through various channels, reviews reports submitted to our Support team that may violate our Community Guidelines and may investigate through a specialised team.
 If we are made aware of potentially problematic behaviour, we may contact you so we can look into it.
 At our sole discretion, we may put a hold on your account or turn your account inactive until our review is complete.

-Not following any one of our guidelines may result in the loss of access to all or part of the Turvy Platform.
-This can include reported violations of our Community Guidelines and specific actions you may take outside of the Turvy Platform, including but not limited to other platforms if we determine that those actions threaten the safety of the Turvy community, our employees and contractors or cause harm to Turvy’s brand, reputation or business.
-And if the issues raised are serious or a repeat report, or you refuse to cooperate, you may lose access to the Turvy Platform.
+Not following our guidelines may result in losing access to all or part of the Turvy Platform.
+This include reported violations of our Community Guidelines.
+Specific actions you may take outside of the Turvy Platform, including but not limited to other platforms, if we determine that those actions threaten the safety of the Turvy community, our employees and contractors or cause harm to Turvy's brand, reputation or business.
+And if the issues raised are severe, a repeat report, or you refuse to cooperate, you may lose access to the Turvy Platform.
 Any behaviour involving violence, sexual misconduct, harassment, fraud or discrimination, or deceptive, illegal or unsafe activity while using the Turvy Platform can immediately lose access.
 Additionally, when law enforcement is involved, we will cooperate with their investigation by our Guidelines for Law Enforcement Authorities, found here.

 Many states, cities, and airports regulate the provision of certain services, including ridesharing services, on the Turvy Platform.
 If we determine that your driver or delivery person account does not comply with applicable regulatory requirements, we may be required to remove your access to the Turvy Platform.